Home » RECIPES » Smoked Pork Butt

 What Is Pork Butt?

-• Bone- In Pork Butt: I like to use an 8 pound pork butt.
-If you cannot find a pork butt, you can also use a pork shoulder or Boston butt.
+• Pork Butt: I used an 8 pound, bone in, pork butt.
+If you cannot find a pork butt, you can also use a pork shoulder or Boston butt (they are different cuts of meat but cook similar).

-• BBQ Rub: I love Memphis BBQ Rub by Pit Boss, it has a blend of brown sugar, paprika, garlic, and smoke flavor in it.
-You can any type of BBQ Rub you prefer.
+• BBQ Rub: I use Memphis BBQ Rub by Pit Boss, it has a blend of brown sugar, paprika, garlic, and smoke flavor in it.

-• Apple Cider Vinegar: We put this in the pan with the pork butt to tenderize the meat and keep it moist as it smokes.
+• Apple Cider Vinegar: This is added to our aluminum pan later on, it tenderizes the pork and keeps it moist as it smokes.
 The acid in the apple cider vinegar is what makes the pork butt even juicier (apple juice can be used but it just isn’t the same).

 Ingredients.
 Pork butt, Carolina Gold BBQ Sauce, Memphis BBQ Rub, Salt, and Pepper.

-• Smoker: I use a vertical pellet smoker by Pit Boss.
-Any wood pellet smoker will be great for this recipe.
+• Smoker: This recipe was tested on the vertical smoker and wood pellet grill.
+I use Pit Boss smokers, but any wood pellet smoker will be great for this recipe.

 • Baking Pan: Disposable aluminum pans are the best because it keeps the moisture close to the pork butt.
 This is great if you want to make gravy with the juices too.